Welcome to the web presence of the Western New York Woodturners. We operate this website with two major purposes.

 Another goal is to help raise funds for local charities.
 Turned items, produced at our demonstrations and workshops, are sold to the public throughout the year.
 Our members donate their time and materials so that 100% of the funds raised are contributed to charity.
 In the past 10 years, we have donated over $31,000 in cash to Buffalo-area charitable organizations.
 The club also sponsors an annual Christmas toy making campaign for Aspire, formerly the United Cerebral Palsy Association.
 We have produced and contributed over 2000 toys to our local Buffalo chapter.

 In the Fall of 1995, the original WNY Woodturners had a waiting list of about 25 people.
 Due to the space limitations of the Technology shop at Maryvale High School, a membership cap of 80 was placed on the roster.
 With a turn over of only 1- 5 members a year, it would have taken years for many of these applicants to join.
+However, there is no waiting list at the present time.
+Feel free to visit either club and join if it's a good fit!

 At that time Lyle Foell, Tom Flamino and Jim Hilburger decided to form another local woodturners club.
 The first meeting was held at Dave Elberson's business, Buffalo Hardwoods.
 The newly formed group consisted of 20 people and was the foundation of the new woodturning club.
 At that meeting, Walt Tanski was elected as the first president, presiding until 1999.